-- (1) This clause applies where a retailer is contacted by a small customer who is seeking to purchase energy for premises. - (2) If the retailer is the designated retailer for the premises, the retailer: - (a) may elect to offer the customer a market retail contract; and - (b) must advise the customer of the availability of the retailer's standing offer. - (3) If the retailer is not the designated retailer for the premises and the retailer does not elect to offer the customer (whether at the request of the customer or of its own initiative) a market retail contract, the retailer: - (a) must refer the customer to the distributor for the premises concerned; and - (b) must inform the small customer that the distributor will be able to advise the customer which retailer has an obligation to make a standing offer that is applicable to the customer. - (4) A retailer must obtain the explicit informed consent of a small customer for the entry by the customer into a market retail contract with the retailer.69

-68 The NECF includes a separate category of customers referred to as 'small market offer customers'.
-These are small business customers who consume energy at or above the lower consumption threshold (currently 40Mwh per annum for electricity and 400GJ per annum for gas); see NERL section 5.
+- This clause applies where a retailer is contacted by a small customer who is seeking to purchase energy for premises. - If the retailer is the designated retailer for the premises, the retailer: - may elect to offer the customer a market retail contract; and - must advise the customer of the availability of the retailer's standing offer.68 - If the retailer is not the designated retailer for the premises and the retailer does not elect to offer the customer (whether at the request of the customer or of its own initiative) a market retail contract, the retailer: - must refer the customer to the distributor for the premises concerned; and - must inform the small customer that the distributor will be able to advise the (b) customer which retailer has an obligation to make a standing offer that is applicable to the customer. - (4) A retailer must obtain the explicit informed consent of a small customer for the entry by the customer into a market retail contract, with the retailer.69 small business customers who consume energy at or above the lower consumption threshold (currently 40Mwh per annum for electricity and 400GJ per annum for gas); see NERL section 5.
 For these customers retailers can satisfy the obligation to offer by offering a market contract and not a standing offer.
 The Electricity Industry Act and Gas Industry Act do not currently allow for 'small market offer customers' not to be entitled to a standing offer.